apache/nuttx/boards/arm/samd5e5/same54-xplained-pro/README.txt

 Configurations
 ==============

-  Each Adafruit Metro M4 configuration is maintained in a sub-directory and can be selected as follow:
+  Each SAME54 Xplained Pro configuration is maintained in a sub-directory and can be selected as follow:

     tools/configure.sh [OPTIONS] same54-xplained-pro:<subdir>